trangnguyen2906/Buyer-Behavior-and-Product-Analysis-in-Mobile-Retail/README.md

 ## 📌 Background & Overview

-### Objective:
+### 🎯 Objective:
 ### 📖 What is this project about?
 What Business Question will it solve?

-Clearly outline what this project does, what business questions the project will solve.

-- Provide a brief introduction - Write in bullet point format
-- Point out the main business question

- _Example:_
+- Mobile retailers often struggle to align their **product strategies** with actual **consumer purchase behaviors.**

+- Understanding **who buys what, when, and how** (e.g. through bundles or installments) is critical for:
+  +  Making informed **inventory decisions**
+  +  Launching targeted **marketing campaigns**
+  +  Increasing **revenue per customer**

-  This project uses Python to analyze transaction data from KPMG to:
+- This project **uses SQL** to analyze mobile phone transaction data to solve the following problem:

-✔️ Identify the behavior in customer's first transaction.
-✔️ Provide actionable insights to increase retention rate
+> How can mobile retailers **improve product strategy** and **sales decisions** based on consumer purchase patterns in mobile retail?

+✅ Identify which customer segments (by age/gender) drive the most purchases and revenue

+✅ Discover top-performing products and seasonal trends

+✅ Analyze add-on and installment behavior to guide pricing and bundling strategies

 ### 👤 Who is this project for?

-Mention who might benefit from this project

- _Example:_

-✔️ Data analysts & business analysts
+📊 Data analysts & business analysts in retail

-✔️ Decision-makers & stakeholders
+🧠 Strategy teams in mobile retail companies

+💼 Retail decision-makers looking to align supply with demand

+📣 Marketing teams aiming to personalize offers and boost campaign ROI